-The School Resource Officer (SRO) program is a nationally accepted program involving the placement of law enforcement officers within the educational system and reflects the commitment of the La Quinta Police Department to the concept of Community Oriented Policing.
+The School Resource Officer (SRO) program is a nationally accepted program involving the placement of law enforcement officers within the educational system and reflects the commitment of the La Quinta Sheriff Department to the concept of Community Oriented Policing.

 The School Resource Officer serves as a mentor, counselor, role model and advocate for students, parents, teachers and school administrators.
 The School Resource Officer, while at the school, is involved in a variety of functions and programs aimed at both crime prevention and intervention.
 In addition, the School Resource Officer conducts all criminal investigations on campus.